bjyx-xz/MWGNet-MDC-YOLOv11/README.md

 The unreleased training and validation UAV imagery remains subject to the original data-ownership, copyright, and power-grid information confidentiality restrictions and may not be redistributed.

+---

-18. Contact
+## 18. Contact

-For questions related to the repository, dataset evaluation, or the paper, please contact the corresponding author through the contact information provided in the manuscript.
+For questions related to the repository, dataset evaluation, or the paper, please contact the corresponding author using the contact information provided in the manuscript.